 And don’t forget how much time it usually takes just to write one automated test.
 I mean the typical figure is that it might take 10 times as long to write an automated test as it will to run it manually.
 So you have to run the test at least 10 times before you see a return on that investment…. but that’s if the calculations don’t include all the time you waste managing the infrastructure.
 It’s a con!

 The reality is that you need to be down at 2 or 3 multiples and spending only 20% of your time managing and maintaining the infrastructure.
-If you’re not in this ball park we’ve come to the conclusion that you’re never going to see a return on your investment.
-May as well go out and hire a bigger team of manual testers.
+If you’re not in this ballpark we’ve come to the conclusion that you’re never going to see a return on your investment.
+You may as well go out and hire a bigger team of manual testers.
 Stop deluding yourselves.
 Take a reality check.

 One of those complexities being automated testing.
 Traditionally what should be thought of as a development project in it’s own right.
 Now it’s no longer the domain of a dedicated test team.
 Now it’s the domain of everyone in your sprint team.
 But wait!
 If it’s a development project and your BA’s can’t code, those in the manual testing domain struggle to code and your developers have absolutely no time to work on coding automation… where do you go?

-The software engineering project you’re working on is complex enough in it’s own right.
+The software engineering project you’re working on is complex enough in its own right.
 You need the benefits of automated testing, but you need it without the complexity.
 You need it without the complexity because testing, automated testing, is everyone’s jobs now.
 And you’re only going to succeed making it everyone’s job if you simplify it.
 If you make it easy enough for the BA to write automated tests (sorry … no disrespect to BA’s).
-If you make it simple enough for a manual tester to write an automated test in the same time it took them to write a manual test (the holly!!
+If you make it simple enough for a manual tester to write an automated test, it can be done in the same time it took them to write a manual test (the holy!!
 Grail of automation).